-1 10-ounce packagefrozen Chopped Spinachthawed, drained and patted dry with a paper towel if excessively wet
+1 10-ounce packagefrozen chopped spinachthawed, drained and patted dry with a paper towel if excessively wet

-16ounces (1 pound)ground meatturkey, chicken or beef; your preference)
+16ounces (1 pound)ground meatturkey, chicken or beef; your preference

 While water is heating, in a large mixing bowl combine the mozzarella cheese, ricotta cheese, 1 cup of the parmesan cheese, spinach, salt and pepper.
 Mix well and set aside.

 In a large skillet, heat the olive oil, add the onion and garlic and sauté until the onions are translucent; 3-4 minutes.
 Add the ground meat and brown until no pink is visible.
 Pour in the sauce and allow to simmer on low for 5 minutes.
 Stir in the crushed red pepper flakes if using.